dlilien/ImpDAR/README.md

 ### Dependencies

 #### Required
-*Python 2 or 3* The package is tested on Python 2.7, and 3.5+.
-Other versions may work, but they are not tested.
+*Python 3* The package is tested on Python 3.5+.
+Older versions may work, but we have stopped testing on 2.7 since it has reached end of life.
+You can probably get 2.7 to work still, but no guarantees.

 [numpy](http://www.scipy.org)